How you benefit from Bürkert solutions for drinking water analysis:

 - Modular sensor and electronic system: - up to 6 measurements in one housing - up to 30 analysis sensor cubes in one büS system

-- Prepared for fielbus connectivity, remote operation and remote maintenance
+- Prepared for fielbus connectivity and remote access

 - MEMS technologies allows minimal footprint and minimum sample water demand